jamesnatcher/rebuild/README.md

-# rebuild
+# Rebuild
-My new rebuild
+My rebuild of my Skimmit project

 In order to run, open file using IDE.